Summer Mediterranean Farro Salad (Vegan)

 • 2 tbsp robust, flavorful olive oil

-• 2 tbsp coarse-grained dijon mustard
+• 2 tbsp coarse-grained mustard

 • 1 tbsp maple syrup